Budget Friendly Eats

 Katsudon-ya Zuicho

 My take: Eight counter seats down a quiet alley near Shibuya, one dish on the menu, and a bowl of katsudon that made me understand why people line up for it.
 The pork stays crispy because they dip it in the sauce before laying it on the egg.
 Miso soup comes with it.
-About a ten minute walk from Shibuya Station and worth every step.
+About a ten minute walk from Shibuya Station through the quieter side streets.
+Center-gai is right there if you want to dive back into Shibuya, or head up to Shibuya Sky for views.

 Quick Lunch